benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 ![Screenshot of the growth.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666719321/benjamincrozat.com/Screenshot_2022-10-25_at_19.35.05_yn8slo.png)

+## Why should you care about SEO?

+For me, traffic is like money; it should be passive.

+I don't want to work my ass off for ephemeral spikes of traffic because I went viral on social media.

+Therefore, I write blog posts based on what people are searching for and slowly but surely, traffic comes, grows and stays.

+## What to do to get more traffic from search engines

-## I don't wait for Google to crawl my site
+### I don't wait for Google to crawl my site

 The [Google Search Console](https://search.google.com/search-console) is an extremely valuable tool.
 You can get all sorts of valuable data about how your site is doing in the SERPs (Search Engine Results Pages).